danxfreeman/precision_ag/README.md

 * modelID: modelID returned by `pipeline_train`
 * stress_test, ns_test: paths to zip files containing stress and no_stress test set images
-* pred_save: path to directory where image-level predictions will be saved
+* pred_save: path to directory where image-level predictions will be savedtr
-* trained: path to directory to which images will be moved to after use (set `trained=''` if you do not want to move images)

-> Moving training and test sets after use ensures that they aren't accidentally re-used.

 6).
 Assess model performance with `perf = pipeline_assess(...)`.